Parking Structure Design Guidelines

-- Strive to eliminate glare and visibility of pole mounted light fixtureson upper decks of parking structures by employing full cut-off fixtures and minimizing pole heights.
-Lights should be limited to 16 feet and be located between internal parking rows rather than at the structure's perimeter.
+- Strive to eliminate glare and visibility of pole mounted light fixtures on upper decks of parking structures by employing full cut-off fixtures and minimizing pole heights.
+Lights should be limited to 16 feet height above the surface of the deck and be located between internal parking rows rather than at the structure's perimeter.
 Lighting should be planned at the minimum level required for security of areas used only during peak hours (upper decks or remote surface parking areas).

 - Design above grade parking structures to reduce their apparent mass.
 Define stair towers and elevator cores to be distinct taller masses that intersect the mass of the main structure.
 Internalized ramping in parking structures is encouraged to avoid an angular geometry to the perimeter of the structure.